pauljpark/AmaniClothingCo/README.md

 Runs the server in the backend and connects to the MongoDB database

-In the server folder, create an environment variable file with this line:
+In the server directory, create a dotenv file with this line:

 ATLAS_URI=mongodb+srv://PaulyP:password1234@myclutster.niffi.mongodb.net/amaniClothingItems?retryWrites=true&w=majority